PatiyalAnuj/Automation-Java-Selenium/README.md

     1. [Best Practices for Using WebDriver](#best-practices-for-using-webdriver)

-# Automation-Java-Selenium
-Web Automation using java and selenium

 # Selenium
 Selenium is a powerful suite of tools used for automating web browsers.